 ON THE EDGE OF AWAKENING Granite and Steel

 The rotational collection is comprised of sculptures that have been loaned to Flossmoor for a two to three-year exhibition period.
-The first three sculptures are currently on display.
-The others have been returned to the artists.

 Currently On Exhibit

 Luis Kaiulani Red Cross Lines

 ME AND MY SHADOW Powder-coated aluminum and perforated stainless steel Exhibited 2016-Present Location: Flossmoor Gardens & Sculpture Park

 PULLING III Powder Coated Steel Exhibited: 2006 - 2009

 GUARDIAN TRILOGY Stainless Steel, Glass, Granite and Bronze Exhibited: 2000-2004